Tokyo Metro 5000 series

 The Tokyo Metro 5000 series (東京メトロ5000系, Tōkyō Metoro 5000-kei) was an electric multiple unit (EMU) train type first built 1964, which operated as 3-car sets on the Tokyo Metro Chiyoda Line branchline in Tokyo, Japan until 2014.
 10-car sets were used on the Tokyo Metro Tōzai Line until March 2007.
-Set 5109,5816,5817 have also been shipped to Indonesia, where they operate on the Kereta Commuter Indonesia system in Jakarta.

 Chiyoda Line 3-car sets

 Until 30 May 2014, two three-cars sets were in operation, sets 61 and 62.
 These two aluminium-bodied sets were used on the Chiyoda Line branch between Ayase and Kita-Ayase, and were formed as shown below.

 Cars 2 and 3 were each fitted with one single-arm pantograph.

 Tozai Line 10-car sets

 Ten-car 5000 series sets operated on the Tokyo Metro Tozai Line from December 1964 until March 2007.
 They were also used on the JR Chuo-Sobu Line between Nakano Station and Mitaka Station, between Nishi-Funabashi Station and Tsudanuma Station (weekday mornings and evenings only), and on the Tōyō Rapid Line between Nishi-Funabashi Station and Tōyō-Katsutadai Station.